pism/pism/doc/sphinx/verification.rst

 achieve a desired smallness for the numerical error.

-Therefore one must "go down" a grid refinement "path" and measure numerical error for each grid [Roache]_.
-The refinement path is defined by a sequence of spatial grid cell sizes which decrease toward the refinement limit of zero size [MortonMayers]_.
+Therefore one must "go down" a grid refinement "path" and measure numerical error for each grid :cite:`Roache`.
+The refinement path is defined by a sequence of spatial grid cell sizes which decrease toward the refinement limit of zero size :cite:`MortonMayers`.
 In PISM the timestep :math:`\Delta t` is determined adaptively by a stability criterion (see subsection :ref:`sec-adapt`).
 In PISM one specifies the number of grid points, thus the grid cell sizes because the overall dimensions of the computational box are normally